 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignement of sovereign bonds, the first graph shows the Taxonomy alignement in in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignement only in relation to the investments of the financial product other than sovereign bonds.

-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - As the Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph - What is the minimum share of investments in transitional and enabling activities?
-Not applicable
+^{}For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

+What is the minimum share of investments in transitional and enabling activities?